The Best Saanich Peninsula Breweries, Cideries, and Distilleries

 Victoria Distillers

 You may not have heard of Victoria Distillers, but if you’re into gin you’ve almost certainly heard of their award-winning Empress 1908 gin.
 This vibrant indigo gin gets its distinct pigment from butterfly pea flowers found in the Blue Suede Shoes tea blend from the iconic Empress Hotel in downtown Victoria, as well as its distinct flavour.
-Despite only launching the gin in 2017, its quickly become more popular and recognizable than the rest of the brand, and is one of the most well-known Canadian gins on the market.
+Despite only launching the gin in 2017, it’s quickly become more popular and recognizable than the rest of the brand, and is one of the most well-known Canadian gins on the market.
+In fact, in 2020 Victoria Distillers even tried to trademark the colour blue in gin, potentially preventing other distillers from using butterfly pea flower.
 Recently Victoria Distillers has rebranded the rest of their gins to match Empress 1908, and though they might be somewhat overshadowed by the popularity of the flagship gin here, all the spirits here are worth a try.

 9891 Seaport Pl, Sidney BC V8L 4X3